 The Football Association of Wales (FAW) was founded in Wrexham in February 1876 by a group of businessmen who wanted a representative team to play against Scotland.
 They wished to emulate the matches between the Scots and the English that had begun four years before.

 Football in Wales would be dominated by the north in the early years of the FAW, as clubs such as Wrexham AFC, Oswestry Town FC and Chirk AAA FC rose to prominence.
 In 1877/78 the Welsh Cup was introduced with the initial aim of finding players of international calibre.
-Wrexham were the competition's first winners and soon the tournament became a force in itself, although it was not until 1912 that a side from south Wales, Cardiff City FC, lifted the trophy.
+Wrexham were the competition's first winners and soon the tournament became a force in itself, though it was not until 1912 that a side from south Wales, Cardiff City FC, lifted the trophy.

 The game finally started to take hold in south Wales in the 1890s, and in 1902 the Welsh Football League was formed.
 At the same time, however, many Welsh teams began to join the English leagues in search of a higher standard of opponent.